 The lens correction module has not very user oriented UI.

 - 'corrections' is presented as a pull down menu of all the possible combinations of TCA/distortion/vignetting corrections, this choice make it hard, for the new users and the users who do not like reading hard, to find the correct choice.
 The straigh forward solution will be introduction of the checkboxes with short labels/icons with appropriate help text (now the abbreviation TCA is not explained)

 - all the following widgets: 'geometry', 'scale' .. 'tca blue' have no clear connection with the correction they are affecting.
 The solution will be to group them together with the correction they are affecting.
 More over, they have no effect (tca ...), when 'none' corrections is chosen, although they have the same look and feel.
 The use of disabled widgets can address this.
 One obvious 'mistake' is the mode of correction - does it affect all the corrections together, if yes why it is so?

 I understand that blind introduction of more adjustable parameters in the lens correction module is not the solution.
 The module may be splitted, or even introduce some hierarchy to hold all the functionality.

-#1 Updated by Torsten Bronger almost 7 years ago
+#1 Updated by Torsten Bronger about 7 years ago

 Here is my proposal: